GaryCooper-pm/PP5-eCommerce-project/README.md

 ## FUTURE DEVELOPMENT

 - I would like to implement the ability for registered users (non-admin) to be able to purchase multiple services.
+- I would like to include the ability for registered users who have a verified purchase to leave a rating/review of that particular service.
+- I would like to implement the ability for registered users to request a bespoke service not currently listed.

 # DEPLOYMENT